bivtsjenko/airports-demo/README.md

 [schiphol-demo.azurewebsites.net](http://schiphol-demo.azurewebsites.net/stages/)

+- SparkUI can be slow.
+The basic SKU and specs were used.
+Thus, have a bit patience with it.
-Refresh couple of times in case stages page is empty.
-Also UI can be slow.
-So have a bit patience with it.
+- Refresh couple of times in case 'stages' page is empty.

  # Resulting Top10 Airports